5 Facts About Debit, Credit, and Prepaid Cards

 A debit card allows you to pay for things with money in a linked checking account.
 With a debit card, you can generally only spend up to the amount you have in your checking account.
 Unless a debit card has overdraft protection (which allows you to spend more than you have in your linked account, up to a specified limit), a debit card can give you stricter control over your spending.

 A prepaid card is like paying with cash.
 It is not linked to a checking account and does not involve borrowing money.
-With a prepaid card, you can generally only spend what you have added or loaded on to it.
+With a prepaid card, you can generally only spend what you have added or loaded onto it.
 The benefit of using a prepaid card over cash is the protection it provides if your card is lost or stolen.
 There are a variety of prepaid cards — general purpose reloadable cards, loyalty cards, gift cards, payroll cards, employee benefit cards, and government benefit cards — and each type of card may have different eligibility requirements and account terms and conditions.

 2. Eligibility Requirements